 Ensure you go slowly and ease yourself back into it.
-Depending on your level of fitness and activity before surgery, you may find moving around is difficult at first.
+Depending on your level of fitness and activity before surgery, you may find moving around difficult at first.

-Can I Smoke after Surgery?
+Can I smoke after surgery?

-What should I Eat after Surgery?
+Post-op Recovery Diet – What Should I Eat After Surgery?

-Extreme dieting is not recommended as you heal, unless you’re having weight loss surgery, which involves its own restrictive diet.
+Extreme dieting is not recommended as you heal unless you’re having weight loss surgery, which involves its own restrictive diet.
 If you have food or nutritional limitations or allergies, be sure you discuss these with your surgeon before your operation.
 If constipation is a concern after surgery or you have constipation due to pain medications, ask your surgeon for advice.

 Maintaining a balanced diet before and after your surgery ensures your body is receiving the vitamins and nutrients it needs to aid recovery.

 Protein is essential for the maintenance and repair of body tissue.
-Depleted protein levels will cause a decrease in collagen development, slowing the wound healing process.
+Depleted protein levels will cause a decrease in collagen development, slowing the wound-healing process.
 Adequate protein levels will help achieve optimal wound healing rates.
-Sources of protein include red and white meats, fish, eggs, liver, dairy products (milk, cheese, yoghurt), soy beans, legumes, seeds, nuts and grains.
+Sources of protein include red and white meats, fish, eggs, liver, dairy products (milk, cheese, yoghurt), soybeans, legumes, seeds, nuts and grains.